 - Check to make sure the power switch is in the ‘0’ position.

 - Open the hot water and steam valves to the open (outward position).
-Sometimes, Vibiemme will ship these in the open position and this is a reason why you may find some water marks on the machine when received.
-Every Vibiemme machine gets tested by Vibiemme as part of their quality control process.
+Sometimes, VBM will ship these in the open position and this is a reason why you may find some watermarks on the machine when received.
+Every VBM machine gets tested by VBM as part of their quality control process.

-- Plug in the machine’s electrical cord into a 110 volt outlet with a minimum 15 amp rating (you need to check your circuit board for the rating or hire an electrician to confirm).
+- Plug the machine’s electrical cord into a 110-volt outlet with a minimum 15 amp rating (you need to check your circuit board for the rating or hire an electrician to confirm).
 Please read about power protection on our web site as voltage surges and spikes can damage the electronics and heating element of ANY espresso machine.

 - Once the machine completes it’s self-fill, lift the lever up on the manual machine or depress the semi-automatic button on the electronic version.
 The pump will engage and keep running until water flows out of the grouphead, then lower the lever or depress the semi-automatic button to stop the water flow through the grouphead.

 - Press the button to the right of the display, and the display should no longer read ‘OFF’.
 It will read two different codes (‘CP’ and then the version number), and then it will start to read the current temperature of the water at the top of the coffee boiler.

 - If you wish to power on the steam boiler, turn the power switch to position ‘II’.
 The left-most yellow light on the top panel will illuminate.
 A good warm-up for the double boiler machine is about 40-45 minutes.
 When you change the position of the power switch, it is a good idea to wait three seconds at each interval change.